styfenschaer/styfenschaer.github.io/_posts/2022-11-26-Why your choice of variable names can slow down your program – a deep dive into Python.md

 The reason I am still writing this article is that all the other articles or posts have only dealt with "normal" global and local variables.
 In this article, we will revisit this question for a special type of variable, the *class attribute*.

->If you are interested in the solution but not the way to get there, you can read only the highlighted sections and the conclusion at the very end.
+>If you are interested in the solution to this question but not the way to get there, you can read only the highlighted sections and the conclusion at the very end.

 ## Class attributes
 A class attribute is a variable that is bound directly to a class and not to an instance of that class.